 Fractional real estate also has the added benefit of letting you diversify even further by spreading your property investments across several real estate markets nationwide rather than just the ones in your immediate area.

-Real estate is one of the few investment classes where borrowing money can make sense.
-As long as you have good credit, a steady income, and the ability to pay back the loan, you may be able to get started with a down payment as little as 10%.
+Real estate is one of the few investment classes where leveraging debt can be a smart strategy.
+With good credit, a steady income, and the ability to repay, you can often start with a down payment as low as 10%.

 While homeowners don’t get a lot of tax advantages, buy a home as an investment, and suddenly, you have options.